 On the Windows side, we recommend the ASUS ROG Zephyrus G14 (2024).
 Also a 14-inch model, this compact gaming laptop is well suited for photo editing.
-Not only does it have plenty of processing power to provide a smooth experience, but it also sports a gorgeous OLED display with near-full Adobe RGB coverage, making it suitable for those in print photography.
+It has plenty of processing power to provide a smooth experience and sports a gorgeous OLED display with near-full Adobe RGB coverage, making it suitable for those in print photography.
 Plus, it can double as your gaming rig, as there are far more games for Windows than macOS.
-The overall user experience is great, though there are a few things that aren't quite as good as the MacBook Pro, like its relatively short eight-hour battery life and non-haptic touchpad.
+The overall user experience is great, but some things aren't quite as good as the MacBook Pro, like its relatively short eight-hour battery life and non-haptic touchpad.
 Another downside that might be a dealbreaker is that its OLED display flickers at 120Hz, which may bother some people.

 For Mac users, we recommend the Apple MacBook Air 15 (2024).
-This premium ultraportable sports a large, bright 15-inch display that lets you work more comfortably, and its 2.8k resolution looks incredibly sharp.
+This premium ultraportable sports a large, bright 15-inch display that lets you work more comfortably.
 However, it's an IPS panel, so the contrast ratio is worse than the picks above, and it doesn't have full Adobe RGB coverage (it's missing highly saturated greens).
-Still, it offers a fantastic user experience; it has a sturdy build, all-day battery life, and a fast M3 SoC that can easily handle photo editing tasks.
-Its battery life lasts almost 13 hours of light use—better than either HP laptop.
-Plus, this is a fanless device, so you don't have to worry about loud fan noise distracting you from your work.
+Still, it offers a fantastic user experience.
+It has a sturdy build, all-day battery life, and a fast M3 SoC that can easily handle photo editing tasks.
+This is a fanless device, so you don't have to worry about loud fan noise distracting you from your work.
 Its port selection is its biggest weakness, as it only has two USB-C ports.
-The M3 model supports two external displays, which is an improvement over its M2 predecessor, but it can only do so with the lid closed.
+Also, while it can output to two external monitors, it can only do so with the lid closed.

 See our reviewThe Apple MacBook Air 13 (2022) is also a good option for Mac users.
-Since this is an older device, you can often find the base model with 8GB of RAM and 256GB of storage for around $850 USD.
-It's basically the same device as the M3 MacBook Air but with a slightly slower M2 SoC.
+Since this is an older device, you can often find the base model with 8GB of RAM and 256GB of storage for around $750 USD.
+It's basically the same device as the Apple MacBook Air 13 (2024) but with a slightly slower M2 SoC.
 The downside is that, unlike its M3 successor, it can only support one external display.

 Aug 06, 2024: We've updated the article for clarity and, due to availability, replaced the Lenovo Yoga 7i 16 (2023) with the HP Pavilion Aero 13 (2024) and the Acer Swift 3 14 (2020) with the Acer Swift 3 14 (2022).